-- 73 The Geological Survey of Ireland (GSI) data indicates that underlying aquifer is a Locally Important Aquifer-Bedrock which is Moderately Productive only in Local Zones, and that the bedrock formation 1:500k underlying the Proposed Scheme is "Dark-grey argillaceous & cherty limestone and shale (Calp)" and a small area of "Pale-grey massive limestone" in the westernmost section of the scheme at the N4 Junction 3. " - 74 The Proposed Scheme overlies one ground waterbody, namely the Dublin ground waterbody.
+- The Geological Survey of Ireland (GSI) data indicates that underlying aquifer is a Locally Important Aquifer-Bedrock which is Moderately Productive only in Local Zones, and that the bedrock formation 1:500k underlying the Proposed Scheme is "Dark-grey argillaceous & cherty limestone and shale (Calp)". - The Proposed Scheme overlies one ground waterbody, namely the Dublin ground waterbody.
 Environmental data sourced from the EPA for this ground waterbody is presented below: